stephenvolpe/csce580/policies.md

 ## Enrollment

-All CSE majors can enroll in any CSCE class as long as they meet the pre-reqs for that class.
+All CSE majors can enroll in this course as long as you meet the pre-reqs for the class [CSCE 350].
 The same for other majors, but they have to wait to sign up after the CSE majors, and might have to fill out the [override request form](https://cse.sc.edu/undergraduate/forms/override-request).